contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/05_har.md

 # Introduction

-DHC allows you to import a definition in HAR 1.2 format.
+Restlet Client allows you to import a definition in HAR 1.2 format.
 HAR (HTTP Archive format) is a JSON-formatted archive file format for logging of a web browser's interaction with a site.
 HAR is used by the Chrome browser to export requests executed from the browser.

 HAR import allows users to import a full set of requests easily using the HAR format.